 It is important to see a doctor if any symptoms associated with diabetes appear.
 However, many people with diabetes may not notice any symptoms.
 It is crucial to recognize the risk factors that may increase a person’s chances of developing diabetes.
 Anyone experiencing any of these symptoms must see a doctor.

 A doctor will be able to test for diabetes in several ways.
-The four main tests are:
+The

 - A1C test: This measures an individual’s average blood sugar level over 2–3 months.

 - Fasting blood sugar test: This measures a person’s blood sugar levels after they have fasted overnight.

 - Glucose tolerance test: This measures blood sugar before and after someone drinks a liquid that contains glucose.

 - Random blood sugar test: A person can take this at any time without needing to fast.